Start planning your next getaway to the Louisiana Northshore with a copy of our latest visitor inspiration guide!

 Or, head for nearby Abita Brew Pub, where a sampler of seven beers, including the popular Turbodog and Purple Haze, is always on the menu.
 The pub, the original home of the brewery, is adjacent to the Tammany Trace in Abita Springs and serves Louisiana pub food to go with the beer.

 Abita isn't the only brewery on the Northshore beer scene.
 Chafunkta Brewing Company has added its beers to the mix, brewing since 2011 in Mandeville.
 The nano-brewery is open seven days a week, and its beers, including Voo Ka Ray IPA, Kingfish Ale, Old 504, Bayou Blaze and more are available on-site by the pint or to-go in a crowler.
-In the fall of 2022, Chafunkta will begin canning its beers so that more can enjoy the small-batch brews.
+Chafunkta also cans its beers so that more can enjoy the small-batch brews.

 The Northshore breweries are all part of Louisiana's Brewery Trail.